harmancilab/COLLAGENE/examples/1_key_generation/README.md

 ```
 After this step, the site is ready to perform secure computations.
 This step simply copies the specified keys to the key directory.

-Note that the partdec keys (See below) are copied manually if they will be used:
+Note that the partdec keys (See below) should be copied manually if they will be used:
 ```
 cp RECEIVED_KEYS/partdec_data_enc_hash.symmetric_key SITE_${i_site}
 ```

 ## Partial decrypted data (partdec) Encryption Keys
-KeyMaker generates symmetric keys that the sites can use to encrypt partially decrypted data matrices from outside entities.
+KeyMaker generates symmetric keys that the sites can use to encrypt partially decrypted data matrices.
 These files are named respectively for each site (e.g., site_0_partdec_data_enc_hash.symmetric_key.enc) and they are encrypted by the site's DSK encryption key by KeyMaker.

 After decryption of these partdec keys, these keys are named to partdec_data_enc_hash.symmetric_key.enc.